-The TG Therapeutics, Inc. Amended and Restated 2012 Incentive Plan ("2012 Incentive Plan") was approved by stockholders in June 2015.
-As of December 31, 2016 and 2015, no options were outstanding and up to an additional 2,286,764 shares may be issued under the 2012 Incentive Plan.
+In May 2012, we established the TG Therapeutics, Inc. Amended and Restated 2012 Incentive Plan ("2012 Incentive Plan").
+Under the 2012 Incentive Plan, our compensation committee of board of directors is authorized to grant stock-based awards to directors, consultants, employees and officers.
+The 2012 Incentive Plan authorizes grants to purchase up to 6,000,000 shares of authorized but unissued common stock.
+As of December 31, 2014, no options were outstanding and up to an additional 126,000 shares may be issued under the 2012 Incentive Plan.